This is the first article in a series examining what Christians have been taught about women in Scripture.

 A woman who came from a community that did not uphold sexual purity responded to God with faithful righteousness.
 From her position of impurity, she clung to purity.

 Rahab can be a source of hope for all of us.
-Her story is relevant to women in 2016 that have made questionable choices in the past.
+Her story is relevant to women today who have made questionable choices in the past.
 Rahab’s story tells women that God wants them.
 He might even want them to do something amazing!

 Rahab married Salmon, a Hebrew man.
 She fully converted and is listed as his wife, which means that she had all of the rights of a Jewish woman, wife, and citizen.
 She also had a baby named Boaz who married another outsider—Ruth.